MITHaystack/HOPS/doc/reference/source/hops4/libraries/utilities/file_operations.rst

                                                 | Path manipulation utilities
 =============================================== ====================================================================

 The :hops:`MHO_DirectoryInterface` class provides several directory and file system operations.
 Primarily it is responsible for directory traversal, file listing, filtering, and identification.
-Identification of legacy MK4 file formats is alos supported.
+Identification of legacy MK4 file formats is also supported.

 :hops:`MHO_FileStreamer`
 ------------------------